Kelmar/Tokamak/README.md

 # Tokamak
 A C# engine for games and virtual worlds.

 This project is just starting out.
-The goal is to provide a set up easily understood building blocks that can be combined togehter to build the application, or to be replaced, updated, and extended however the user wishes to fill their desired needs.
+The goal is to provide a set up easily understood building blocks that can be combined together to build the application, or to be replaced, updated, and extended however the user wishes to fill their desired needs.

 ## Projects